bixb922/crank-organ/doc-software/README.md

 If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad *twice in a row* will shuffle all tunes randomly.
 Entering the tuning page or MIDI configuration will disable this function.

-So for all cases: turn on, and turn the crank or touch the touchpad and music starts.
+TLDR: turn on, and turn the crank or touch the touchpad and music starts.

 If you have the tune list or performance page open in your cell phone, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
 There should be no need to reload the page.
 The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.